Investment Property in Finland - Residential & Commercial

 - Turnover and percentage change of Finnish real estate transactions

-According to preliminary data for February 2017 from the public authority for statistics, Statistics Finland, prices over the past 12 months of housing company dwellings in blocks of flats and terraced houses have:
+According to preliminary data for May 2017 from the public authority for statistics, Statistics Finland, prices over the past 12 months of housing company dwellings in blocks of flats and terraced houses had:

 - Fallen by 4.7% elsewhere in Finland.